jclapis/rp-pi-guide/Preparing-the-OS.md

 If you use an SSD slower than the specs above, just be prepared that you might see a lot of missed attestations.
 If yours meets or exceeds them, then you're all set and can move on.

+Some poor performance may be addressed with SSD firmware updates.
+This has been experienced with brand new Samsung T7.
+Two SSDs fresh out of the box could only do 3.5K read IOPS and 1.2K write IOPS.
+After applying all available firmware updates, the performance is equivalent to the example shown above.
+Check with your manufacturer's support website for the latest firmware and make sure your drive is up to date.
+You may have to update the firmware multiple times until there are no more updates left.

 Last but not least, remove the test file you just made:
 ```
 $ sudo rm /mnt/rpdata/test